 Volunteers are welcome to help in the Maple Hill Gardens.
 Just drop in between 9-noon on Mondays and connect with Paula Babel, our head gardener for a task.
 Call ahead if you would like to volunteer on weekends.
 You will learn many new things as well as contribute to the beautification of the world!

-THERE ARE 12 THEME GARDENS, A WILDFLOWER TRAIL and a DEMONSTRATION COMPOST COURT at MAPLE HILL FARM.
+THERE ARE 13 THEME GARDENS, A WILDFLOWER TRAIL, a NATURAL PLAY AREA and a DEMONSTRATION COMPOST COURT at MAPLE HILL FARM.

 The Gardens Today